jju/bike/index.md

 * on the road - the dirt and the fumes and the traffic
 * in the winter - toughguy styles I'm not too keen
-* speed and competition with self and learning about how time on a given day means very little [210804-boxes](210804-boxes.md)
+* speed and competition with self and learning about how time on a given day means very little
 * trails and concentration - bear bells prayer bells
-* cyclocross - racing as a weird distraction and being happy in one moment even while wanting it to be over
+* [cx](cx.md) cyclocross - [racing](racing.md) as a weird distraction and being happy in one moment even while wanting it to be over
 * distance - wannabe a randonneur
 * destinations - saltspring and how we didn't leave the car behind